-A step by step guide to mastering recognition and interpretation of Pediatric EKGs for pediatric nurses at all levels, physician assistants, residents, paramedics, medical students, and technicians.
+A step-by-step guide to mastering recognition and interpretation of pediatric EKGs for pediatric nurses at all levels, physician assistants, residents, paramedics, medical students, and technicians.

 This user-friendly, quick reference outlines the basic rules for pediatric arrhythmias and EKG interpretations using a multitude of different EKGs and rhythm strips and basic but critical figures and tables.
 With the use of a systematic checklist for standard evaluation, the text walks the reader through the essential signs that a health care provider must learn to recognize when examining the EKGs and rhythm strips of their pediatric patients.
-This book culminates in a robust selection of fifty EKGs for practice and a self-test on the material presented in the preceding chapters.
+This book culminates in a robust selection of 50 EKGs and additional rhythm strips for practice and a self-test on the material presented in the preceding chapters.
 The answers can be compared with the cardiologist’s interpretations for reinforcement of understanding and application.

 - To obtain an interpretable pediatric tracing